cs50nestm/cs50labs/exitcodes/README.md

 We can see what value our program returns by typing in `echo $?` at the terminal prompt immediately after executing our program.

 If a value other than 0 is returned from main, this generally means that some type of error was encountered while executing our program.
-This could, for instance, be that an input validation check failed.
-Perhaps the program requires two command-line arguments, and the user only input one.
+This could be that an input validation check failed, or perhaps the program requires two command-line arguments, and the user only input one.
 We might have our program return a non-zero exit code to signal an error:

 ```c
 #include <cs50.h>